-English Cymraeg Sample School Personalised assessment - English reading Feedback for Sample Learner Learner S1 This feedback is based on the assessment taken on 21/01/2020 In the assessment I saw the following text types: Narrative, Information, Poem.
-The hardest questions I got right were on these skills: Sample question (PDF) using text features applying reading strategies with increasing independence to a range of familiar and Sample question (PDF) unfamiliar texts using the different features of texts to make Sample question (PDF) meaning deducing connections between information Sample question (PDF) Some of the questions I got wrong were on: explaining relevant details from texts Sample question (PDF) skimming to gain an overview of a text Sample question (PDF) identifying how texts differ in purpose, Sample question (PDF) structure and layout Your teacher can help you understand the feedback and your next steps.
-Most pupils with similar skills are able to: - skim texts for gist, key ideas and themes, and scan for detailed information - show an understanding of main ideas and significant details in various sources - identify ideas to show deep understanding - use inference and deduction to read between the lines And are likely to move on to: - understand how punctuation can vary to affect meaning - understand the main ideas and significant details in different texts on the same topic - identify how a text is organised to make the content clear - compare and contrast themes and issues across a range of texts - identify different views of a topic and any areas of agreement and contradiction About feedback: ADDYSG CYMRU hwb.gov.wales/personalised-assessments-for-parents-and-carers
+Cymraeg English Sample School Personalised assessment - English reading Feedback for Sample Learner Learner S1 This feedback is based on the assessment taken on 21/01/2020 In the assessment I saw the following text types: Narrative, Information, Poem.
+The hardest questions I got right were on these skills: using text features Sample question (PDF) applying reading strategies with increasing independence to a range of familiar and Sample question (PDF) unfamiliar texts using the different features of texts to make Sample question (PDF) meaning deducing connections between information Sample question (PDF) Some of the questions I got wrong were on: explaining relevant details from texts Sample question (PDF) skimming to gain an overview of a text Sample question (PDF) identifying how texts differ in purpose, Sample question (PDF) structure and layout Your teacher can help you understand the feedback and your next steps.
+Most pupils with similar skills are able to: - skim texts for gist, key ideas and themes, and scan for detailed information - show an understanding of main ideas and significant details in various sources - identify ideas to show deep understanding - use inference and deduction to read between the lines And are likely to move on to: - understand how punctuation can vary to affect meaning - understand the main ideas and significant details in different texts on the same topic - identify how a text is organised to make the content clear - compare and contrast themes and issues across a range of texts - identify different views of a topic and any areas of agreement and contradiction

+About feedback: